gdbooks/TileBasedGamesInOpenTK/Chapter12.md

 So yeah, in my code i set ```velocity = Math.Abs(velocity);```, i suggest you do the same, it looks the best and is closest to what would actually happen in the real world.

+###Double Jumps

 **Run the game**, at this point we have jumping all nice and working!
 It might feel a bit floaty, but we are going to fix that in the next section.

 ###Jump animation
+Now that the jump is functional, let's add an animation to it.
+If you look at the link sprite sheet, he has a jump animation!

 #Links
 * http://excitemike.com/JumpingControlTester